kmcolli/satellite/docs/lb/satellite-lb.md

 required to be exposed to the public Internet.
-According to the current design the only way it is possible to expose the application to the public Internet is either you expose your whole satellite location to the Internet or use networking infrastructure such (load balancer, http/https/TLS proxy etc.).
+According to the current design the only way it is possible to expose the application to the public Internet is either you expose your whole satellite location to the Internet or use networking infrastructure such as (load balancer, http/https/TLS proxy etc.).

 Exposing the whole satellite location brings up a huge security concern